Nature and hiking on the Koster Islands

 Walk or cycle on South Koster

 If you choose to make your way around by bike, you can see a lot in a short space of time as the distances are not particularly great.
 There are a number of signposted trailswhich take you around the island.
-If you don’t have a bike with you, you’ll be able to hire enough for the whole family from April to October near all the ferry landings on South Koster.
+If you don’t have a bike with you, you’ll be able to hire enough for the whole family from April to October near several of the ferry landings on South Koster. the ferry landings on South Koster.

 While you’re wandering the island don’t miss the view from Valfjäll, the highest outlook point on South Koster looking out over the Koster Islands and Ursholmen.